jan-5/mlops/README.md

-# MLOps Project: Text Classification with DistilBERT
+# Containerized MLOps Pipeline for Text Classification with DistilBERT

-A machine learning operations (MLOps) project for fine-tuning transformer models on GLUE benchmark tasks.
-This project demonstrates best practices for training, experiment tracking, and hyperparameter optimization using PyTorch Lightning, Weights & Biases, and containerization.
+A reproducible NLP training workflow using PyTorch Lightning, Docker, and Weights & Biases.

 ## 📋 Overview